alexsavio/alexsavio/README.md

 I created [**hansel**](https://github.com/alexsavio/hansel) as a tool to help with my research and other open source tools. 🚀

-I like to design, build and automate things with machine learning, distributed systems, data warehouses, containers and serverless, Python, TypeScript (and JavaScript), modern backend APIs, chat bots, CI/CD pipelines, and use infrastructure as code for the public cloud providers. 🤖
+I like to design, build and automate things with machine learning, distributed systems, data warehouses, containers and serverless, Python, modern backend APIs, chat bots, CI/CD pipelines, and use infrastructure as code for the public cloud providers. 🤖

 I am currently helping a limited number of teams and organizations as an **external consultant**.
 At the same